ciscoheat/sveltekit-superforms/README.md

 resetForm: boolean = false;
 ```

-As you see, another slight difference is that the form isn't resetted by default.
+As you see, another difference is that the form isn't resetted by default.
 This should also be opt-in to avoid data loss, and this isn't always wanted, especially in backend interfaces, where the form data should be persisted.
-Later on it will be explained how to integrate a database with the library.
+In any case, since we're binding the fields to `$form`, the html form reset behavior doesn't make much sense, so in `sveltekit-superforms` resetting means going back to the initial state of the form data, usually the contents of `form` in `PageData`.
+If you're depending heavily on default values, this may not always be what you want.

 ## More options: Client-side validators